MD5-Hashm/simple-ps-ef/README.md

 # simple-ps
-more simple "ps"
+more simple "ps" (unix)

-To find the PID of a program usally you would have to do somthing like this...
+Works on windows and linux but be mindfull that for windows you have to include ".exe" in the name to use the -n arg

 # Arguments